 All you have to do is remember how you felt deep inside when you posted the same smiling, happy-looking, kissy-face couple pictures on social media.
 You weren’t 100% happy, as those pictures suggested you were, were you?
 Your intuition was telling you something was just not right, but since you couldn’t pinpoint exactly what it was at the time, you tried your hardest to restore the relationship to the way it once was.

-Unfortunately, it’s not difficult to rehash the memories of the absurd, exhausting arguments, the silent treatments, and the feelings that no matter what you did, it was just never good enough.
+Unfortunately, it’s not difficult to rehash the memories of the absurd, exhausting, circular conversations, the silent treatments, and the feelings that no matter what you did, it was just never good enough.

 “All that glitters is not gold.”